Knowledge

 What Is Receivable Management Services?

 Your cash flow is your company’s backbone.
-Unfortunately, late payments and overdue invoices can be disruptive, which is why receivable management services are essential.
-As a debt collection agency, we understand RMS and what to do when you aren’t receiving the payments you deserve.
+Unfortunately, late payments and overdue invoices can be disruptive, which is why debt collection services are essential.
+As a debt collection agency, we understand accounts receivable management and what to do when you aren’t receiving the payments you deserve.

-Below, we cover everything you need to know about RMS, including the definition of accounts receivable management, why receivable management services are necessary, how to prioritize collecting receivables, best practices and policies for accounts receivable management, problems of outsourcing RMS, and KPIs to track.
+Below, we cover everything you need to know about accounts receivable management, including the definition of accounts receivable management, why receivable management services are necessary, how to prioritize collecting receivables, best practices and policies for accounts receivable management, problems of outsourcing this process, and key performance indicators (KPIs) to track.

-Your company’s outstanding invoices, or the money customers owe your business, is accounts receivable.
-The accounts receivable management process involves handling the transaction from purchase to payment.
+Accounts receivable (AR) are your company’s outstanding invoices, or the money customers owe your business.
+The AR management process involves handling the transaction from purchase to payment.
 It includes:

 • Invoicing